How to Transition Your Dog to a New Food Safely

 - food intolerance

 Sometimes, switching food is part of a routine adjustment, such as moving from puppy food to adult food.
+When switching food for young dogs, portion control matters—this puppy feeding chart for daily meal planning can guide you.

 In all cases, the transition should be gradual and controlled.
+Food changes should always follow a proper plan—this step-by-step dog feeding guide explains how to manage diet changes smoothly.

 How to Transition Your Dog to a New Food (Step-by-Step Guide)